Sonal-Baghel073/Symposium/README.md

 ## Sell your Product/Service

-Resolve your queries regarding IIT Bombay life style and academics and get replied from trusted users
+Resolve your queries regarding  SIRT Bombay life style and academics and get replied from trusted users

 ## Features